WonderfulVoid/MinecraftLANProxy/README.md

 Limitations
 --------------
 - Must specify interface to listen for multicast announcements on unless it matches hardcoded default ("eth0").
 Ideally a suitable Ethernet-like interface should automatically be found.
-- MCLANProxy doesn't stop accepting remote connections when the LAN world announcement ceases.
+- Only supports one LAN world at a time.

 Design
 --------------
-MCLANProxy listens for Minecraft's LAN world announcements (on IP multicast address 224.0.2.60 UDP port 4445).
-When a LAN world has been detected, MCLANProxy accepts remote TCP connections on the public port.
-A corresponding connection to the LAN world is created and data is forwarded between the remote host and the LAN world in both directions.
-The public port (together with the IP address of the host MACLANProxy is running on) can be opened up in a router firewall.
+MCLANProxy listens for Minecraft's LAN world announcements on IP multicast address 224.0.2.60 UDP port 4445.
+When a LAN world has been detected, MCLANProxy accepts TCP connections on the public port from remote Minecraft clients.
+A proxy process is forked for each remote client.
+A corresponding connection to the LAN world is created and data is forwarded in both directions between the remote host and the LAN world.

 Final Words
 --------------